neozeed/GW-BASIC-tkchia-devel/README.md

   * Git and GCC, for downloading and building JWasm and JWlink.

 Run `make`.
 This should build two executable files, `GWBASIC.EXE` and `GWBASICA.EXE`.
-* `GWBASIC.EXE` includes only features present in the original 1983 interpreter.
-* `GWBASICA.EXE` includes some post-1983 features.

 ### With MASM 5.10A